axltxl/hecatomb/README.md

 unless you know what you're doing!
 It may beak the game!

 ####Why isn't there an "underwater sound effect" when playing under OS X?
-That's a limitation of OS X. Apples OpenAL implementation doesn't support sound effects.
+That's a limitation of OS X. Apple's OpenAL implementation doesn't support sound effects.

-####Why is the FOV different than in id Softwares client?
+####Why is the FOV different than in id Software's client?
 id Softwares client was designed to work an 4:3 screens only.
 Setting the FOV kept the aspect ratio, expanded the view angle in height and width.
 Setting a higher FOV on wider screens was common, but the image